AY2122-CP4101-FYP-TQR/cpg/cpg-language-powershell/README.md

 The AST of the PS script is obtained via `convertAstJson.ps1` file and passed as JSON object to the cpg library to handle.

+**NOTE:**
+To produce the CPG on Neo4j, it must be executed while being in `cpg-language-powershell` directory.

 ### Completed
 The features implemented are able to handle most simple cases and may have difficulty with more complex constructs.